Bayern beats Dortmund, closes in on 8th straight Bundesliga

-BERLIN (AP) — Joshua Kimmich scored with a long-range lob to give Bayern Munich a 1-0 win over closest rival Borussia Dortmund on Tuesday, putting the team a huge step closer to claiming a record-extending eighth consecutive Bundesliga title.
+BERLIN (AP) — With a long-range lob, Joshua Kimmich put Bayern Munich on the verge of another Bundesliga title.

+Kimmich’s goal gave Bayern a 1-0 win over closest rival Borussia Dortmund on Tuesday, putting the team a huge step closer to winning the league for a record-extending eighth consecutive time.

 It was an eerily quiet meeting between the Bundesliga rivals as the shouts from players and coaches, and the thud of the ball being kicked around, could be heard clearly in Dortmund’s almost-empty 80,000-capacity Westfalenstadion.